shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 If on SGX platforms the OE SDK always installs with the AESM background service (as a hard dependency), then it is possible for the host-side plugin library to be linked at build-time only with the quote-ex library.
-With this option, the dependency on the DCAP library can be dropped.
+With this option, the dependency on the DCAP library will be dropped.

 ##### Option 3: Link with Both Libraries